George Washington McGinnis

 With the Browns he was a local boy, having been born in Missouri.

 After his playing days he became an "expert glass blower".
 He also served as a minor league umpire and ran a saloon.
+He also umpired a total of three games in the American Association, in 1888 and 1889.

 The book Chris Von der Ahe and the St. Louis Browns refers to him as George McGinnis, as did Sporting Life when it reported on him during his career.